 Credit: Afar

-Onsen translates to “hot source”.
-To be qualified as an onsen in Japan, the source of the onsen has to be at least 25 degrees and has to meet certain criteria regarding water elements and mineral content.
+Onsen translates to “hot spring.”
+To qualify as an onsen in Japan, the water source must be at least 25 degrees Celsius and meet specific criteria regarding water elements and mineral content.

 Sento (銭湯)